mynameistito/movember-tracker/README.md

 **Worker shows errors:**
 - Check the **"Logs"** tab in your Worker dashboard
-- Make sure your KV namespace binding is named `CACHE`
 - If you see "Could not find raised amount in HTML", the page structure may have changed or requires JavaScript execution

 **Wrong donation amount:**